-“Junior Scientist” is defined according to the eligibility criteria of the ERC Starting Grants (i.e., PhD [or equiv.] plus 7 years – the usual eligibility extension criteria apply [maternity leave, etc.]).
+Eligibility: “Junior Scientist” is defined according to the eligibility criteria of the ERC Starting Grants (i.e., PhD [or equiv.] plus 7 years [no earlier than April 30, 2017] – the usual eligibility extension criteria apply [maternity leave, etc.]).

-The ENIGMA YIP is looking for ambitious young scientists to develop bold and novel ideas in emerging fields of science to enable them to establish a forum in which such novel ideas can be openly discussed (format of a think-tank meeting).
+Scientific focus: The ENIGMA YIP is looking for ambitious young scientists to develop bold and novel ideas in emerging fields of science to enable them to establish a forum in which such novel ideas can be openly discussed (format of a think-tank meeting).
 VWFB is rooted in vascular and tumor biology research.
-Nevertheless, applications from any field of life science will be considered.
-Selection criteria will be scientific strength, excite¬ment and novelty.
+Yet, applications from any field of life science will be considered.
+Selection criteria will be scientific strength, excite-ment and novelty.

-Following preliminary screening by the VWFB Board of Directors, a limited number of applications will be sent out for comparative peer review.
-The awardee will be selected in the summer of 2020.
-He/she will be invited to this year’s Kloster Seeon Meeting “Angiogenesis”, where the prize will be announced and the awardee will be given the opportunity to present his/her ENIGMA YIP think-tank meeting.
+Selection and announcement: Following preliminary screening by the VWFB Board of Directors, a limited number of applications will be sent out for comparative peer review.
+The awardee will be selected by July 31, 2024.
+He/she will be invited to this year’s Kloster Seeon Meeting “Angioscience” (Sept.
+21-24, 2024), where the prize will be announced and the awardee will be given the opportunity to present his/her ENIGMA YIP think-tank meeting.